atikiafaiza/Install-VirtualBox-and-Setting-Up-a-Router-and-Internal-Network/README.md

 </div>

-# To get started with VirtualBox and Lubuntu, follow these steps:
+# Get started with VirtualBox and Lubuntu:

 #### 1.Download and Install VirtualBox:
 Visit the VirtualBox Downloads page.